 How much does it cost to create technical documentation, especially software documentation such as user manuals, online help, and screencasts?
 How much time does it take to create technical documentation?
 How can the costs be estimated reliably?

 User-friendly technical documentation (software documentation, software user assistance) makes your clients happy and minimizes your support costs.
-My goal is to find the optimum solution between these benefits on the one hand and the money that it costs to create the documentation on the other hand.
-Good documentation is expensive—poor documentation is even more expensive.
+My goal is to identify the optimum balance between these benefits on the one hand and the money that it costs to create the documentation on the other hand.
+Good documentation is expensive—having poor documentation is even more expensive.

 As a rule of thumb, the approximate amount of time required for writing software documentation is:

 ▪about 1 hour per page to revise an existing document (strongly depends on the quality of the document)

 ▪about 2 hours per page to write a new document

 For a professionally made screencast (software video), the time required for storyboard development and production is about 1 up to 3 hours per minute playing time—heavily depending on the product and on your quality goals.

 My rates are based on the specific professional requirements of a project.
 Please feel free to ask for an individual quote.

 My quotes are always based on realistic estimates, not on best-case scenarios.
 Of course, I only charge for the hours that were actually spent on the project.

 By the way: You shouldn’t trust any offer based on a price per page (the only exceptions: translations and proofreading).
 It’s much more user-friendly, but also much more challenging, to present the same information on “only” one page than to fill a number of pages in a hasty action.
 Any price-per-page offer seriously penalizes user-friendly documentation and results in a conflict of interests.